One of the main benefits of working in an Agile fashion is that you can shift your product priorities as the landscape around you changes.

 Summary and Takeaways

-Sprint health is just another way to measure how well your team and your organization is communicating.
+Sprint health is just another way to measure how well your team and your organization are communicating.
 Sprint best practices maximize the flow of relevant information.

 To ensure that your team is on the same page, ensure that your tickets are ordered in strict priority order, so that there is no ambiguity about what’s next up to tackle.